 In 2016, took place his debut at the Opera of Florence with the orchestra of Maggio Fiorentino conducting Goyescas by Enric Granados and El amor brujo by Manuel de Falla and that same year, debuted at the Palais Garnier in Paris.
 Also in 2016 he was responsible for the "premiere in modern times" of the opera Elena e Malvina by Ramón Carnicer with the Orquesta y Coro Nacionales de España.

-Appointed Generalmusikdirektor of the Chemnitz Opera (Germany) and Principal Conductor of the Robert-Schumann-Philharmonie since the 2017/2018 season, he has given the works of Richard Wagner an important role in the repertoire of that theater, creating a new production of the cycle Der Ring des Nibelungen, one of whose operas, Götterdämmerung (Twilight of the Gods) received in 2019 the Faust prize for the best opera production in Germany.
+He was Generalmusikdirektor of the Chemnitz Opera (Germany) and Principal Conductor of the Robert-Schumann-Philharmonie from 2017 to 2025, giving the works of Richard Wagner an important role in the repertoire of that theater and creating a new production of the cycle Der Ring des Nibelungen, one of whose operas, Götterdämmerung (Twilight of the Gods) received in 2019 the Faust prize for the best opera production in Germany.

-Since January 2020 he is also Musical Director of the Teatro de la Zarzuela in Madrid.
+From 2020 to 2024 he was also Musical Director of the Teatro de la Zarzuela in Madrid.

-Guillermo García Calvo combines these positions with the conduction of operas and concerts in other theaters such as Siegfried (Opera of Oviedo), which won him the Opera XXI award for best musical direction in the 2017/2018 season, Katiuska (Teatro de la Zarzuela), La Gioconda (Gran Teatre del Liceu), which he won the Amics del Liceu Critics Award for best musical direction, L'elisir d'amore at the New National Theater in Tokyo or Don Giovanni at the Opéra de Paris.
+Guillermo García Calvo conducts operas and concerts in the most prominent theaters, such as Siegfried (Opera of Oviedo), which won him the Opera XXI award for best musical direction in the 2017/18 season, Katiuska (Teatro de la Zarzuela), La Gioconda (Gran Teatre del Liceu), with which he won the Amics del Liceu Critics Award for best musical direction, L'elisir d'amore at the New National Theater in Tokyo or Don Giovanni at the Opéra de Paris.

 Born in Madrid in 1978, Guillermo García Calvo graduated from the Universität für Musik in Vienna with a thesis on Parsifal and with a concert in the Great Hall of Musikverein conducting the overture of Tannhäuser.
 Between 2000 and 2002 he completed his training as an assistant to Ivan Fischer and the Budapest Festival Orchestra and in the summer of 2007 with Christian Thielemann at the Bayreuth Festival as a music assistant for Der Ring des Nibelungen